Views

 High Level Features

-Conversation management Y Y Y Ability to start, associate, propagate and reclaim conversation states in Skyve views
+Conversation management Y Y Ability to start, associate, propagate and reclaim conversation states in Skyve views

 Permission management Y P Ability for the view to react automatically to the user permissions by showing, hiding and altering different view mechanisms